David Prain: Honours and awards

 In May 1905, Prain was elected a Fellow of the Royal Society.
 In 1907 he was awarded an honorary doctorate of philosophy at the Linnaeus' tercentenary in Uppsala, Sweden, and became a member of the Royal Swedish Academy of Sciences in 1912.
 He was also knighted in 1912.
+He was elected an International Member of both the American Philosophical Society in 1917 and the United States National Academy of Sciences in 1920.
 He served as president of the Linnean Society from 1916 to 1919, president of the Association of Applied Biologists from 1920 to 1921 and president of the Quekett Microscopical Club from 1924 to 1926.
 He was awarded the Veitch Memorial Medal of the Royal Horticultural Society in 1925 and the Linnean Medal in 1935.